-Deciding when you return to work after you have a baby may or may not be an option.
+You may or may not get to be the one who makes the decision about when you return to work after you have your baby.
 Some women will be able to decide what works best for them.
 Other women will have their decision limited by:

 - Company policy

 - Whether their leave is paid or unpaid

 - How much paid time off they have accumulated?

 - How much time they can afford to go without a paycheck